sunnyku/helper-scrips/README.md

 3. compare_master_slave.sh

    Description:
-   Tis comapres master and slave gluster volume and gives 3 output-
+   This script comapres master and slave gluster volume and gives 3 output-
     a. du usage of extra files.
     b. loaction of extra files.
     c. gfid of extra files.